la2050/archive/_projects/2015/lets-build-bridges-between-communities-and-our-dream-la-by-celebrating-la-county-innovation-broadly.md

 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
   These resources will be utilized entirely by the Center for Innovation to build LAIW2016 into a global recognized festival.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- To reach the scale of SXSW or Art Basel Miami, we will ultimately need to raise 1 million dollars.
-The additional costs will be covered through corporate and philanthropic sponsorship.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- COST
-   Staff members  55K
-   Marketing  14K
-   Website  10K
-   Event kickoff  10K
-   Social media agency  5K
-   PR agency  2K
-   Supplies  1K
-   Computer  1K
-   Travel  1K
-   Research  1K
-   __________________________
-   TOTAL 100K
 How do you plan to scale the success of your proposal?: >- Year one of Innovation Week realized 36 events.
 LAIW2015 has 150 events.
 Our goal for next year is to have separate tracts for Technology, Philanthropy,